All Fowled Up: Plot

-Foghorn's next pranks after that end up backfiring on him: he constructs an elaborate pipeline to blow a stick of dynamite out of Dawg's kennel with the intention of blowing him up, and while he tries to light a lighter to ignite the dynamite ("This is gonna cause more confusion than a mouse at a burlesque show!"), Dawg lights a match from his side and blows it over to Foghorn, where it ignites the fuse on the dynamite just as he lights his lighter.
-The feathers of Foghorn's upper half emerge from the end of the pipe on Dawg's side after the explosion.
-Foghorn is quick to pick his plumage up, saying "Fortunately, I keep my feathers numbered for...for just such an emergency".
+Foghorn's next pranks after that end up backfiring on him: he constructs an elaborate pipeline to blow a stick of dynamite out of Dawg's kennel with the intention of blowing him up.
+But as he tries to light a lighter to ignite the dynamite, Dawg lights a match from his side and blows it through the pipeline over to Foghorn's end, where it ignites the fuse on the dynamite just as he lights his own lighter; the feathers of Foghorn's upper half emerge from Dawg's side of the pipe after the explosion.
+Foghorn is quick to pick his plumage up before wandering off, saying "Fortunately, I keep my feathers numbered for...for just such an emergency".

 Later on, Foghorn takes a sleeping Dawg and his kennel, with an intention to entomb both in concrete from a cement truck.
-The rooster pours out a small fraction of concrete from the mixer to place the kennel on, as a precaution in case Dawg tries to escape; however, when Foghorn tries to pour the whole load of concrete onto it, a ramp comes out from the mixer and the whole load flows onto Foghorn instead.
-Foghorn can do nothing as the concrete hardens, leaving him in a Thinker-like pose.
-Dawg asks him, "Well, smarty-pants, what ya gonna do now?", to which Foghorn replies "Don't, I say, don't bother me, dawg.
+The rooster pours out a small fraction of concrete from the mixing drum to place the kennel on, as a precaution in case Dawg tries to escape; however, when Foghorn tries to pour more concrete onto it, a retractable spout comes out from the mixer which instead pours the whole load onto Foghorn.
+Foghorn can do nothing as the concrete hardens, leaving him frozen in a Thinker-like pose.
+Dawg asks him, "Well, smarty-pants, what ya gonna do now?", to which Foghorn replies "Don't, I say, don't bother me, Dawg.
 Can't ya see I'm thinkin'?"
-Henery Hawk reappears and drags a tough-to-chew dinner home with him, delivering the final punchline: "Of all the kinds of chickens in the world, I had to catch me a Plymouth Rock!"
+Henery Hawk reappears and drags this tough-to-chew dinner home with him, delivering the final punchline: "Of all the kinds of chickens in the world, I had to catch me a Plymouth Rock!"